Keyboard shortcuts

 No policy integration yet

-The student_performance policy kind is added in Step 12 when exam registration is implemented.
+The student_performance policy kind is added in Step 13 when exam eligibility policies are implemented.

 Non-Disruptive Impact